UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/index.md

 ---

 !!! warning
-    This documentation is still being created.
-In the meanwhile, please use the  old pages at <https://wiki.rc.ucl.ac.uk>.
+    Converting and updating this documentation to the new system is still a work in progress, and pages may change content or organisation as we work on it.
+Please bear with us while we complete the move.

 # Research Computing Services